 The big “W” was chosen for several reasons:

-- The burger chain has never experimented with an emblem, which automatically puts it in the category of iconic.
+3. The burger chain has never experimented with an emblem, which automatically puts it in the iconic category.

 Under the stylized letter with “wings” is the word “WHATABURGER.”
-The designers chose a sans serif typeface.
-The bold, jagged lines make it look like it was drawn, as the strokes are similar to brush strokes.
+The designers chose a sans-serif typeface.
+The bold, jagged lines make it look like it was drawn, as the strokes resemble brush strokes.
 The free Whatafont Regular typeface from Iconian Fonts was designed based on it.

 Because Harmon Dobson wanted his logo to be as prominent as the radio masts, he used two alternating colors for the W-shaped symbol: white and orange.
 The restaurant chain’s name is also orange and has a similar shade of #FF770F.